tersayang3552/DataflowTemplates/v2/common/src/main/resources/udf-samples/README.md

 ## filter.js

-Filters out incoming JSON events where the `severity` field is equal to `DEBUG`.
+Filters out incoming tersayang6183 events where the `severity` field is equal to `DEBUG`.

 ## route.js